 - If you're even considering this, you must either be a troll and/or need to uninstall the

 game straight away.
 Seriously.

-If you feel that you don't need to use that much mana in the early game, go for Boots of Speed and three Health Potions, or Boots of Speed, two Health Potions and one Mana Potion.
+If you feel that you don't need to use that much mana in the early game, go for Boots and three Health Potions, or Boots, two Health Potions and one Mana Potion.
 If you feel movement speed isn't necessary in the start and you want to get more health and mana regen, get Doran's Ring as your first item and buy boots after that.